lnihlen/hadron-sclang.org/content/design/compiler/stages/Translation-to-SSA-Form.md

 To resolve `x` in the `x.postln` call, the interpreter will look first in locally-scoped variables, so in this case a call to `func` will always print `7`.
 The identifier matching algorithm searches in order:

-* local variables declared within a method with the `var` keyword, from innermost scope outward to root scope
+* Local variables declared within a method with the `var` keyword, from innermost scope outward to root scope
-* arguments provided to methods with the `arg` keyword or pipe `|` symbol
+* Arguments provided to methods with the `arg` keyword or pipe `|` symbol
-* instance variables declared in classes with the `var` keyword
+* Instance variables declared in classes with the `var` keyword
-* class variables declared in classes with the `classvar` keyword
+* Class variables declared in classes with the `classvar` keyword
-* constants declared in classes with the `const` keyword
+* Constants declared in classes with the `const` keyword
+* Keyword names (see below)

 Put another way, for any two identifiers with duplicate names, say `x` in our code example, the algorithm will select the following: